|

 By Sharon Housley

-one that should not be wasted.
-In order to maximize networking,
+and one that should not be wasted.
+In order to maximize

-it is strongly suggested that all business professionals
+networking, it is strongly suggested that all business

-of striking visual design, but should also contain important
+aspects of striking visual design, but should also contain

-contact information.
-Use this guide to make the most of
+important contact information.
+Use this guide to make

 1. What to Include